my writing style

 -

 It’s interesting how the parsing is done with specialized ML models instead of formalized grammar parsing tools.
-Reviewing the library made me reflect on what I already know with LL/LR parsing, BNF, and compiling, but I never realized parser generators were specialized transpilers/compilers. ↩
+Reviewing the SpaCy made me reflect on what I already know with LL/LR parsing, BNF, and compiling.
+Though I never realized parser generators were specialized transpilers/compilers. ↩

 -

-Temporal adverbs like so, then, earlier, are permitted.
-What I don’t like are intensifiers. ↩
+Temporal adverbs like so, then, and earlier are permitted.
+What I don’t like are intensifiers like just or really. ↩

 -

-Auxiliary verbs are allowed except for modal auxiliary verbs.
-Any subjunctive is fine except for “just”. ↩
+Auxiliary verbs are allowed except for modal auxiliary verbs like would or being.
+Any subjunctive is fine except for that. ↩

 -